-- (i) Council write to Minister for Economy lobbying for the provision of funding for acceptable pay claims for FE College Lecturers; and - (ii) Council write to the relevant Unions to offer support.
+- (i) Council write to Minister for Economy lobbying for the provision of funding for acceptable pay claims for FE College Lecturers; and (ii) Council write to the relevant blaims to effect even ext. - (ii) Council write to the relevant Unions to offer support.